HalldorUlfarsson/df/about.md

 Feedbacking string instruments is a well known method of coloring and generating sound, as such the halldorophone introduces nothing fundamentally new but rather attempts to identify what is particular to this method of string excitation in comparison to other string instrument configurations and consequently what ergonomics and control-features are appropriate for such an instrument.
 The instrument has been developed through a few successive user centred design iterations (since around 2005) to include the features comprising the third iteration of the instrument existing today.

-A paper describing the halldorophone was accepted at the NIME conference (New Interfaces for Musical Expression) in 2018.
+A paper describing the halldorophone was accepted at the NIME conference (New Interfaces for Musical Expression) in 2018, describing it in more detail.
 Downloadable here:

 [NIME 2018](/public/img/Halldorophone_NIME_2018.pdf)